Mississippi hospitals could be affected by loss of Medicaid funding, report suggests

-Medicaid funding cuts could force certain Mississippi hospitals, including one on the Coast, to close, according to a March report by consumer advocacy group Public Citizen.
+Medicaid funding cuts could affect some Mississippi hospitals, including one on the Coast, according to a March report by consumer advocacy group Public Citizen.

-The report analyzed the impact of President Donald Trump’s One Big Beautiful Bill Act on hospitals across the country, finding 446 hospitals at risk of closing due to Medicaid cuts.
+The report analyzed the impact of President Donald Trump’s One Big Beautiful Bill Act on hospitals across the country, finding 446 hospitals at risk of closing or reducing services due to Medicaid cuts.

 The cuts will reduce federal Medicaid spending by about $911 billion and increase the number of uninsured people by 10 million, according to a KFF analysis.